Yoga Businesses: Finding an Entrepreneurial Balance

 "I love making people feel better.
 I've seen how transformative yoga is for mental, physical and spiritual health, both as a student and as a teacher," Rowe said.
 "All you have to do is do it -- regularly."

 Chakra 5 aims to make that consistency easier by bringing the instructor to the student.
 And as a business model, it's far more lightweight than maintaining a studio.
 There's no real estate overhead and the operation is light on staff.
 It also helps Rowe tailor her services to better suit her clients' specific needs.

 [Because we're mobile,] people don't have to fight LA traffic or find parking to make it to a class at a physical yoga studio.
 They can bond with coworkers or colleagues in a yoga class right in their office," Rowe said.
 "We provide a situation that is more inclusive and "democratic", especially for people who are intimidated to walk into a yoga studio."

 And after all, there's no escaping that L.A. traffic either coming or going; so you might as well have a bit of yoga available to unwind after facing carmageddon.
 [See Related Story: Closing My Yoga Studio Helped Me Launch a Better Business Model]

 Jeff Krasno and Sean Hoess founded the Wanderlust Festival in 2008 after noting a lack of large-scale music gatherings for the yoga community.
 A hybrid celebration of music and movement, Wanderlust is part music fest and part yoga immersion, allowing yogis to practice with renowned instructors such as Jonny Kest and Shiva Rea in tranquil settings while enjoying live performances by familiar bands.
-From 2009 to 2010, the festival has nearly quadrupled in size.
+Since its conception, Wanderlust has grown by leaps and bounds.

 Hoess credited Wanderlust’s popularity to grassroots marketing, direct outreach, and its symbiotic relationships with yoga studios.